mediacurrent/gatsby-starter-mediacurrent/README.md

 To use this on a new project run:

-`npx gatsby new my-new-client-project https://github.com/mediacurrent/gatsby-starter-mediacurrent`
+`npx gatsby new my-new-project https://github.com/mediacurrent/gatsby-starter-mediacurrent`